jcoz00/ball00n.github.io/accd.md

 permalink: /accd/
 ---

 Disable Adobe's checks that kick you off Creative Cloud!
+(I do not support piracy)

 ### What is it?